alfg/peerfm/DEVELOPMENT.md

 # Development

-RadicalFM is an Electron application based on the [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) project.
+PeerFM is an Electron application based on the [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) project.

 ## Technology
 * NodeJS